Information on Euphorbia has been split into two, this section includes information on the perennial varieties.

 Some common names for perennial Euphorbia members include Spurge, Flowering, Cushion, and Wood Spurge, and Scarlet Plume.
 Go here for information on Euphorbia Ghost Weed species.

 Euphorbia polychroma (Cushion Spurge) by Patrick Standish.

-Once the Spurge is growing more plants can be had by taking cuttings once flowering has occurred or by collecting more seed.
-Perennial Euphorbia should be watered regular while it is growing.
+Once the Euphorbia is growing, more plants can be had by taking cuttings once flowering has occurred or through collecting more seed.
+Perennial Euphorbia plants should be watered regular while it is growing.